dzambon/peakweather-docs/docs/source/index.rst

    pip install "peakweather[topography] @ git+https://github.com/MeteoSwiss/PeakWeather@main" # Install with extras

-When the `PeakWeatherDataset` is instanciated for the first time, the weather data is downloaded.
+When the `PeakWeatherDataset` is instantiated for the first time, the weather data is downloaded.

 .. code-block:: python